 Taking Breaks

-Back to Tangent's Shared Notes
+Back to Science Notes

 This note is based on brief research on taking breaks.